The Muppets Celebrate Jim Henson

-The Muppets Celebrate Jim Henson is a one-hour special that aired on CBS on November 21, 1990.
+The Muppets Celebrate Jim Henson is a one-hour musical special that was produced by Jim Henson Productions, Walt Disney Television and Don Mischer Productions and aired on CBS on November 21, 1990.
 The program was a tribute to Muppet creator Jim Henson, who had died earlier in 1990 due to toxic shock syndrome caused by a streptococcus infection, and featured characters from The Muppet Show, Fraggle Rock, and Sesame Street.

-It marked Steve Whitmire's first onscreen performance as Kermit the Frog.
+It marked Steve Whitmire's first official onscreen performance as Kermit the Frog.

 Plot

 Kermit the Frog is away traveling, leaving Fozzie Bear and the other Muppets in charge of the week's production number.
-On the day of the show, the Muppets receive a letter from Kermit informing them the production number is meant to pay tribute to Jim Henson.
+On the day of the show, the Muppets receive a letter from Kermit informing them the production number is meant to pay tribute to Jim Henson, who died about six months earlier.
 However, the group is unfamiliar with who Henson is.
 The rest of the special depicts the Muppets figuring out Jim Henson's relation to them, while simultaneously creating the production number.

 Through the course of the special, interviews of several special guests are shown (including Carol Burnett, Ray Charles, John Denver, Steven Spielberg, Harry Belafonte and Frank Oz), where each guest recounts their personal experiences with Henson and his contributions to film, television, puppetry and philanthropy.

 As the Muppets are nearing the presentation of their Jim Henson tribute number, Fozzie discovers some of Jim Henson's fan mail.
 One of the letters, which is addressed to Kermit, initially starts out cheerfully, but then reveals that Henson has died, much to the Muppets' shock.
 They take turns reading different letters from fans.
 Finally, Fozzie cancels the production number, deeming it improper for the occasion.
-Kermit's nephew Robin tries to convince Fozzie otherwise by breaking into "Just One Person" (a song which was featured in the 1977 Bernadette Peters episode of The Muppet Show).
-Eventually, the song becomes a large musical number with characters from Sesame Street and Fraggle Rock joining in.
+Kermit's nephew Robin tries to convince Fozzie otherwise by breaking into "Just One Person" (a song which was featured in the 1977 Bernadette Peters episode of The Muppet Show and in Snoopy!
+The Musical).
+Eventually, Robin is joined by many other Muppets and the song becomes a large musical number with characters from Sesame Street and Fraggle Rock joining in.
 As the Muppets finish singing, Kermit arrives and congratulates the group on finding the proper way of honoring Henson.
 He then decides to enact Fozzie's original number (by saying they should do something silly to end it) and addresses the audience, thanking them and promising "more Muppet stuff because that's the way the boss would want it."